KosmidisMixalis/Socially-Aware-Robot-Navigation-with-Stochastic-Advantage-Actor-Critic/README.md

 **"Socially-Aware Navigation via Stochastic Advantage Actor-Critic for Continuous Action Control in POMDPs"**

 The project integrates reinforcement learning, social force modeling, and ROS-based navigation for a mobile robot operating in human-populated environments.
-Our method builds upon the Ridgeback platform and utilizes a stochastic A2C algorithm to learn continuous action control under partial observability.
+Our method builds on the Ridgeback platform and uses a Monte-Carlo actor–critic algorithm—combining REINFORCE returns with an A2C-style policy update—to learn continuous control under partial observability.

 > ⚠️ The work in this repository is created for academic research.
 All rights of external packages are reserved to their original owners as per their licenses.
 Everything in `Social_Nav_Src` is developed by the authors and is open-source for academic use.